stacks-network/docs/stacks-in-depth/nodes-and-miners/run-a-node-with-a-hosted-provider.md

 # Run a Node with a Hosted Provider

 We're always looking for new hosting providers that enable anyone to run the Stacks Blockchain.
-Below, you'll find some examples on the current providers that are know to support running a node.
+Below, you'll find some examples of the current providers that are known to support running a node.

 ### Quicknode